 On a flat horizontal surface, the take off posture of Phidippus suggests that the flexed legs IV normally provide most if not all of the propulsion for the jump.
 Legs I and II are typically extended and elevated, and legs III (and in some cases, legs II) provide a brace, fulcrum, or pivot point against the substratum.
 In other salticids such as Habronattus or even Salticus (Parry and Brown 1959b) it can be readily observed that legs III provide propulsion to the spider, so this specific mechanism is by no means universal in the Salticidae.
-I have not investigated this, but it is plausible that Phidippus could adapt to use leg III for propulsion if required to do so.
+I have not investigated this, but it is plausible that Phidippus could adapt to use legs III for propulsion if required to do so.
 Parry and Brown found that Sitticus jumping spiders also used legs IV to propel their jumps.
-They did not regard the role of legs III as significant, but they were looking only at the powering of jumps, and not the steering.
-A detailed assessment of the function of legs III and IV during the launch of Phidippus is presented in Figure 20.
-As shown in Figure 21, legs III and IV can be positioned in preparation for a jump to accommodate the requirements of movement in different directions relative to the orientation of the substratum.
-In a real-world situation, the relationship of the substratum to the trajectory can be much more complicated (Figure 22), and these spiders display much more versatility than can be readily demonstrated in a laboratory setting.
+They did not regard the role of legs III as significant, but they were considering only at the powering of jumps, and not the steering.
+A detailed assessment of the function of legs III and IV during the launch of Phidippus is presented here in Figures 21 and 22.